anhddo/ascii-rl-lib/Design.md

   - The agent will update its policy based on the reward and the next state.
 There are some algorithm that we want to implement: qlearning, policy gradient, actor-critic.
 Depend on the project progress, we may implement more algorithms, but these three are the main focus of our project.

+# Libraries
-3. We aim to use no other library than what we have in class at the end of the project.
+We aim to use no other library than what we have in class at the end of the project.
 We will test our control algorithm on a python simulation (gymansium) to verify the correctness of our implementation, which we will use `pyml`.
 After we finish implement the simulation, we will test those algorithms on the simulation and exclude the `pyml` library from our final project.

 # Implementation Plan